-Asai's current position is a "wizzo," or Weapons Systems Operator ASAI CONTINUED FROM PAGE 5 intensive training and focus, her momalways checks in and asks if she is having fun.
+Asai's current position is a "wizzo," or Weapons Systems Operator.
+ASAI CONTINUED FROM PAGE 5 intensive training and focus, her mom always checks in and asks if she is having fun.
 One day, she looked out the window from her plane and reveled at the beauty.
 "I took a second and it was a beautiful day out.
-I could see all the way up the English coast to Scotland, and I thought, "Well, that's pretty dang cool."
-Kari, who will be spending Thanks giving away from home this year, keeps in touch with her family through Skype, a software application that allows users to video chat.
+I could see all the way up the English coast to Scotland, and I thought, 'Well, that's pretty dang cool."

+Kari, who will be spending Thanksgiving away from home this year, keeps in touch with her family through Skype, a software application that allows users to video chat.
 "I'm really close with my family," she said.
 "Even when I was in North Carolina, I'd call my mom almost every day just out of habit."
 She doesn't know how long she wants to stay in the service, but she does know that she never believed she would grow up to become a fighter pilot.
 "You never really know what you're capable of until you get there."
-We Thank and Honor the Heroes of World War II

-George K. Fujimoto Shigeru Imai George I. Nakamura Tommie Okabayashi Kenneth N. Takehara Willie Tanamachi We also honor the memory of their fallen brethren and thank them for leaving a legacy of valor: Harold Ethridge George M. Fukui Henry Hanawa Norman Ikari George T. Inai Lawrence Kamiya Mutsuo Kawamura Norman Kishi Ty Kobayashi Ronald Minami Richard Miyakawa George Nagai Gladyes M. Nagai Taira Nakao William Nakayama John Ogata Lee Onishi George Otsuka George Oyama Robert Saibara Ken Sando Tic Sando Ed Sasaki Munro Shintani Sumio Sumihiro Kaoru Takano Kay Tamada Goro Tanamachi Saburo Tanamachi Walter Tanamachi Richard Terasaki Susumu Toyoda Shichizo Toyota Yoshio Toyota Kazuko Uchida
+We also honor the memory of their fallen brethren and thank them for leaving a legacy of valor: LOYALTY BRAVERY COURAGE HERE AT HOME & AT WAR Harold Ethridge George M. Fukui Henry Hanawa Norman Ikari George T. Inai Lawrence Kamiya Mutsuo Kawamura Norman Kishi Ty Kobayashi Ronald Minami Richard Miyakawa George Nagai Gladyes M. Nagai Taira Nakao William Nakayama John Ogata Lee Onishi George Otsuka George Oyama Robert Saibara Ken Sando Tic Sando Ed Sasaki Munro Shintani Sumio Sumihiro Kaoru Takano Kay Tamada Goro Tanamachi Saburo Tanamachi Walter Tanamachi Richard Terasaki Susumu Toyoda Shichizo Toyota Yoshio Toyota Kazuko Uchida the war.

-HOUSTON JACL

-We proudly salute the

-hard work, Courage sacrifices
+hard work, coura sacrifices made by

-Roy Matsumoto

-Pioneer Award recipient
+Roy Matsumoto Pioneer Award recipient

-Pioneer Award recipien

-men

-women

-of our armed forces.
+> men / women of our armed forces.